stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 `supervisor`, `application` and `release`, are building blocks for reliable distributed systems.
 They abstract away the repetitive, difficult, low-level and concurrent details, and let the user focus on the semantics of their problem.

+In Joe's own words: "Behaviors in Erlang can be thought of as parameterizable higher-order parallel processes.
+They represent an extension of conventional higher-order functions (like map, fold etc) into a concurrent domain."

 Many comments, including [one](https://news.ycombinator.com/item?id=34558745) from Robert Virding[^2], basically claim that one *needs* lightweight processes